-The University of Colorado at Boulder (UCB) has adopted this Protocol to underscore its commitment to an environment that is intolerant of Sexual Harassment and Sexual Assault.
+The University of Colorado Boulder (UCB) has adopted this Protocol to underscore its commitment to an environment that is intolerant of Sexual Harassment and Sexual Assault.

 The purpose of this Protocol is to provide guidance to administrators, faculty, staff and student employees who may be the first person to receive a report from a person who has allegedly experienced Sexual Harassment and/or Sexual Assault.